yourlabs/django-autocomplete-light/docs/source/script.rst

 Because the script doesn't know what HTML the server returns, it is nice to tell it how to recognize choices in the autocomplete box HTML::
 This will allow to use the keyboard arrows up/down to navigate between choices.

+Refer to :ref:`navigation` for complete help on making a navigation autocomplete.

 Override autocomplete JS options in JS
 ``````````````````````````````````````